-Some of the security objectives of the TOE and the hardware can be mapped directly (see Table 7.5).
-Those taken from the PACE-PP [9] are given in italic, those taking Active Authentication into account are underlined.
+Some of the security objectives of the TOE can be mapped directly to the hardware and cryptographic library (see Table 7.6 and Table 7.7).
+Those taken from the PACE-PP [CC\PP-0068-V2] are given in italic, those taking Active Authentication into account are underlined.
 None of them show any conflicts between each other.